vertexproject/synapse/docs/synapse/devops.rst

     cert saved: /home/visi/.syn/certs/hosts/cortex.vertex.link.crt

-To verify the server certificate, clients will need to have the ``~/.syn/certs/cas/vertex.crt`` file in their certificate directory (NOTE: do not distribute the ``~/.syn/certs/cas/vertex.key`` file as that would allow regular users the ability to sign arbitrary certificates).
+To verify the server certificate, clients will need to have the ``~/.syn/certs/cas/vertex.crt`` file in their certificate directory.

+NOTE: do not distribute the ``~/.syn/certs/cas/vertex.key`` file as that would allow regular users the ability to sign arbitrary certificates).

 CA-Signed Certificates
 **********************